Multi-Target Regression via Input Space Expansion: Treating Targets as Inputs: Methods

-In the baseline Single-Target (ST) method, a multi-target model $h$ is comprised of $m$ single-target models $h_j:\mathcal{X} \rightarrow R$ where each model $h_j$ is trained on a transformed training set $D_j = \{(x^{1},y_{j}^{1}),..,(x^{n},y_{j}^{n})\}$ to predict the value of a single target variable $Y_j$.
-This way, target variables are predicted independently and potential relations between them cannot be exploited.
+In the baseline Single-Target (ST) method, a multi-target model $\vec{h}$ is comprised of $m$ single-target models $h_j:\mathcal{X} \rightarrow R$ where each model $h_j$ is trained on a transformed training set $D_j = \{(\vec{x}^{1},y_{j}^{1}),..,(\vec{x}^{n},y_{j}^{n})\}$ to predict the value of a single target variable $Y_j$.
+This way, target variables are modeled independently and no attempt is made to exploit potential dependencies between them.
+Despite the simplicity of the ST approach, several empirical studies \citep[e.g.][]{luaces2012binary} have shown that Binary Relevance, its MLC counterpart, often obtains comparable performance with more sophisticated MLC methods that model label dependencies, especially in cases where the underlying single-target prediction model is well fitted to the data \citep{dembczynski2012,read2014deep,read2015multi}.
+A theoretical explanation of these results was offered by \cite{dembczynski2012} who showed that modeling the marginal conditional distributions $P(Y_i|\mathbf{x})$ of the labels (as done by Binary Relevance) can be sufficient for getting good results in multi-label losses whose risk minimizers can be expressed in terms of marginal distributions (e.g. Hamming loss).